dcreager/dcreager.net/content/nel/intro.markdown

 your connection!
 (The next step is to figure out **why** the connection was dropped, which is a topic worthy of its own post.)

-When you have control over the client code, this is pretty doable.
+When you have control over the client code (for instance, writing native code for a mobile app), this is pretty doable.
 Most of the libraries that you'd use to make those HTTP requests provide all of the necessary hooks to add in this kind of instrumentation.
-If you're trying to monitor a web site that your users access directly from a browser, it's a bit more complicated; but with the right JavaScript (and maybe a smattering of service workers), you can hook into and monitor the browser's requests to your site, too.
+Of course, that's one more bit of operational coding that takes you away from working on your actual service.

+This also works if you're trying to monitor a site or service that is accessed from a browser.
+You'd attach custom JavaScript callbacks to `onerror` events, for instance, and check for errors on manual `fetch` requests.
+It's a bit tedious, but definitely doable.
+But there are two ways that this can fall over:

+First, there are some browser-initiated requests that don't provide the hooks that you need (navigation requests, for instance).
+There's no amount of client-side coding that can give you visibility into these requests.

+More interestingly, it's the site that **initiates** the request that would get to see these events, not the origin that **receives** them.
+For instance, if you've written a popular REST API that lots of sites decide to use, you really want to instrument **all** uses of your API, without requiring those sites to do any manual work.
+You could provide a JavaScript wrapper API that instruments every request that it makes, but what about the request to download that JavaScript code?
+What if it fails?
+The site that uses your API would have visibility into that failure, but you, the API author, and the person best placed to fix the problem, would not!

-Of course, even if it's easy to spackle all of the pieces together, that's one more bit of operational coding that takes you away from working on your actual service.
-Wouldn't it be nice if the browser or HTTP library would do all of this client-side monitoring work for you?
+Given all of these issues, wouldn't it be nice if the browser or HTTP library would do all of this client-side monitoring work for you?

 Enter [Network Error Logging][NEL] (NEL), a new web platform spec that we're working on in the W3C's [Web Performance Working Group][WebPerf].
 With NEL, you can instruct user agents to collect the same set of information that would appear in your server logs.
-But since the data is being collected directly by the user agent, you should have visibility into **all** of your clients' connection requests, not just those that made it to your serving infrastructure.
+Those instructions would apply to **all** requests to your server's origin, regardless of how (and on which containing sites) those requests were initiated.
+And since the data is collected directly by the user agent, you should have visibility into **all** of your clients' connection requests, not just those that made it to your serving infrastructure.

 [NEL]: https://wicg.github.io/network-error-logging/
 [WebPerf]: https://www.w3.org/webperf/